RichardArmitageOnline.com banner - home page for actor Richard Armitage

 The results, published on Valentine's Day 2008, showed that Richard Armitage was voted fourth, behind Johnny Depp, Daniel Craig and Sean Bean, but ahead of Colin Firth, Pierce Brosnan and George Clooney.

-Richard Armitage at the Radio Times Covers Party 2008
+Richard Armitage at the Radio Times Covers Party, February 2008

-Richard Armitage at the Radio Times Covers PartyThe Radio Times (9-15th February 2008) includes an article on their Cover Party, to which those featured on their front cover during the previous year are invited.
+Richard Armitage at the Radio Times Covers PartyThe Radio Times (9-15th February 2008) included an article about their annual Cover Party, to which those featured on their front cover during the previous year are invited.
 Richard Armitage was among them, as he and Keith Allen were featured on the cover in October 2007.
 He is pictured at the party with Allen, and also with Patsy Kensit.

-Speaking about his next role (now known to be Spooks), he said "I start an exciting project at the end of the month.
+Speaking about his next role (Spooks, not at that time announced), he said "I start an exciting project at the end of the month.
 It's a cutting-edge, quality drama, not a soap.
 I can't say anything other than it's 'top secret'.
 And on playing Gisborne, he said, "Guy is a dream part and I can't wait to start filming the third series in Hungary in May.
 But it will be weird without Lucy [Griffiths].
 To kill the woman you love is a very hard part to play.
 I questioned the writers, and I'm still not sure I agree with it.
 I've had so much aggressive mail since, I'm a proper baddie now."

 Richard Armitage at St Pauls Cathedral, December 2007